radio-satellites/RoseyCubesat-1-tools/README.md

 There's a file in the repo called "original.txt."
 This can be used for testing.

 You need to have some frames from RoseyCubesat-1 to decode.
 SatNogs DB has this.
-The script reads satnogs frames from a file (always "original.txt"), and then dumps them to an image called "output.png."
+The script reads satnogs frames from a file (always "original.txt"), and then dumps them to three images called output_rgb.png, output_raw.png, and output_bw.png.
+RGB contains the usual composite, the RAW file has the original non debayered imagery, and output_bw has the black and white calibrated imagery, which is debayered.
 This is very much a work-in-progress, and things may change.

 # Example decode: